Visnes/windows-reinstall-guide/after.md

    %PROGRAMFILES%\PowerShell\7\pwsh.exe
    ```
    > 💡 **Why do this?**
-   > Currently the PowerShell it runs is not the new one, this will make it run the latest version (might be 8 if they release it though)
+   > Windows Terminal uses PowerShell installed with Windows, you need to tell it to use the new one you installed.

 ## Copy over settings from backup

+You made a backup of AppData in the first part of the guide, now we get to use what you backed up.
+X: is drive you placed the backup.

    1. Copy content of
    ```
    X:\Backup\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState